Top 10 best small SUVs and crossover cars to buy 2024

 1. Hyundai Kona

-Hyundai clearly listened to customers’ feedback when creating the second-generation Kona, and the resulting improvements impressed us so much that not only is the new car our Small SUV of the Year for 2023, it’s also our Car of the Year.
+Hyundai clearly listened to customers’ feedback when creating the second-generation Kona, and the resulting improvements impressed us so much that not only is the new car our Small SUV of the Year in 2023, it’s also our 2023 Car of the Year.

 One of the biggest criticisms of the original Kona was its limited rear cabin space and luggage capacity.
 This time however, the Kona is closer in size to a crossover rather than a supermini, making it more suitable for family use.
 Passenger head, knee and legroom have all increased and the boot can now carry up to 466 litres of stuff.